Agritourism in Vermont

 At the same time as seeking a permit from the municipality, an individual should also contact a Regional Permit Specialist at the Department of Environmental Conservation to understand what other permits may be necessary to operate the business, such as potable water supply and wastewater, and fire safety permits.

-When an operator receives a local permit for an accessory on-farm business and applies agricultural pesticides on the farm, she/he is required to meet EPA's "worker protection standard," and post signs in the areas of application if the accessory on-farm business takes place in the same area.
+When an operator receives a local permit for an accessory on-farm business and applies agricultural pesticides on the farm, the operator is required to meet EPA's Worker Protection Standard and post signs in the areas of application if the accessory on-farm business takes place in the same area.